 - Now hang clean towels, and you’re all done.

-It doesn’t take too much of an effort on your part, keep reading and I am going to share an easy cleaning routine that will help you to keep your whole house clean and tidy, I promise!
+It doesn’t take too much effort on your part, keep reading and I am going to share an easy cleaning routine that will help you to keep your whole house clean and tidy, I promise!

 See also: The Best Baby Safe Floor Cleaner (Safe For Pets Too)